Troy Nehls: Military and law enforcement

 In 1988, Nehls joined the Army Reserve.
 Nehls moved to Fort Bend County, Texas, in 1994, and joined the police department of Richmond, Texas.
 In 1998, he was fired for reasons including destruction of evidence.

 In 2004, Nehls was elected constable for Fort Bend County, while he was serving as a reservist in Iraq.

 In 2012, Nehls was elected sheriff of Fort Bend County, taking office in January 2013.
 He was reelected in 2016.
 In July 2019, he announced that he would not seek reelection as sheriff in November 2020.

 In October 2008, Nehls was awarded the Combat Infantryman Badge (CIB) but the CIB was rescinded and he was awarded the Combat Action Badge (CAB) for his service in Afghanistan in March 2008.
 In March 2023, the military rescinded the award of the badge to Nehls, because he was not eligible to receive it – he was neither an infantryman nor a special forces operator, but was instead a civil affairs officer.
 The revocation became public in May 2024.

 Nehls continued to wear the badge, saying that he disagreed with the revocation, and that he believed "this is a concerted effort to discredit my military service and continued service to the American people as a member of Congress."
 Nehls subsequently stopped wearing the badge owing in large part to these stolen-valor claims against him.

-He retired from the Army Reserve with the rank of major in 2009.
+He separated from the Army Reserve with the rank of major in 2009.